prashantv/clock/DESIGN.md

 ## Fake clock

+### Waiting for clock callers

+Many tests using fake clocks are prone to misuse by not waiting for the clock caller before adding time.
+E.g., if a clock is used to advance past a `Sleep`, the sleep must happen from a background goroutine to the test.
+Without a wait mechanism provided by the fake, a caller cannot be sure whether the `Sleep` has been reached before calling `Add`.

+The wait mechanism allows waiting for specific Clock operations, but also allows for more complex matching such as waiting on the specific delay, or in the future, a specific caller.

 ### TBD: Separate package

 Is it useful to have the fake in a subpackage vs top-level package?